wp-plugins/new-facebook-comments/readme.txt

 * Display facebook comments using shortcode.
 * Display facebook comments using php function.
 * Developed according to Facebook Graph API 2.3.
+* Also allows the use of Facebook SDK 2.0.

 **Requirements:**
 * Facebook app is needed (Details about facebook app are given on settings page).